 Lifelong care for Jason’s heart

 Today, Jason is a thriving 14-year-old.
-Although his surgeries are long past, he continues his relationship with the Cardiac Center and is part of its Single Ventricle Survivorship Program.
+Although his surgeries are long past, he continues his relationship with the Cardiac Center and its Single Ventricle Survivorship Clinic, part of the Fontan Rehabilitation, Wellness, Activity and Resilience Development (FORWARD) Program.
 This innovative program provides specialized long-term follow-up focused on the unique medical needs of patients who’ve undergone surgery for single ventricle defects.

 And as Jason approaches adulthood, he will have the resources of the Philadelphia Adult Congenital Heart Center available to him.
 This joint program between CHOP and Penn Medicine provides comprehensive care for the rapidly growing population of adults living with congenital heart disease.